Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

 Facial landmarks have also been used as additional features to model the head pose and eye position.
-Palmero \etal directly combine individual streams (face, eyes region and face landmarks) in a CNN~\cite{Palmero_2018_BMVC}.
-Dias \etal extract the facial landmarks and directly regress gaze from the landmarks~\cite{Dias_2020_WACV}.
+Palmero \etal combine individual streams (face, eyes region and face landmarks) in a CNN~\cite{Palmero_2018_BMVC}.
+Dias \etal extract the facial landmarks and directly regress gaze from the landmarks~\cite{Dias_2020_WACV,her2023uncertainty}.
 The network outputs the gaze direction as well as an estimation of its own prediction uncertainty.
-Jyoti \etal further extract geometric features from the facial landmark locations ~\cite{Jyoti_2018_icpr}.
+Jyoti \etal further extract geometric features from the facial landmark locations~\cite{Jyoti_2018_icpr}.
 The geometric feature includes the angles between the pupil center as the reference point and the facial landmarks of the eyes and the tip of the nose.
 The detected facial landmarks can also be used for unsupervised gaze representation learning.
 Dubey \etal~\cite{Dubey_2019_IJCNN} collect the face images from the web and annotate their gaze zone based on the detected landmarks.
 They perform gaze zone classification tasks on the dataset for unsupervised gaze representation learning.
-In addition, since the cropped face image does not contain face position information, Krafka \etal~\cite{Krafka_2016_CVPR} propose the iTracker system, which combines the information from left/right eye images, face images as well as face grid information.
-The face grid indicates the position of the face region in the captured image and it is usually used in PoG estimation.
+In addition, since the cropped face image does not contain face position information, Krafka \etal~\cite{Krafka_2016_CVPR} propose the iTracker, combining the information from left/right eye images, face images as well as face grid information.
+The face grid indicates the position of the face region in images and it is usually used in PoG estimation.

-\subsubsection{Feature from videos}
+\subsubsection{Feature from Videos}

-Besides the static features obtained from the images, temporal information from the videos also contributes to better gaze estimates.
+Temporal information from videos also contributes to better gaze estimates.
 Recurrent Neural Network (RNN) has been widely used in video processing, \eg, long short-term memory (LSTM)~\cite{Kellnhofer_2019_ICCV,Zhou_2019_ICME}.
-As shown in~\fref{fig:rcnn}, they usually use a CNN to extract the features from the face images at each frame, and then input these features into a RNN.
-The temporal information is automatically captured by the RNN for gaze estimation.
+As shown in~\fref{fig:rcnn}, they usually use a CNN to extract features from face images at each frame, and then input these features into a RNN.
+The temporal relations between each frame are automatically captured by the RNN for gaze estimation.